jacegu/coconut/README.md

     /lib
     /spec

-You could have an *Application* block on the `config.rb` file like this (assuming that you run the application from the root of the project):
+You could have the *Application* block on the `config.rb` file like this (assuming that you run the application from the root of the project):

 ```ruby